Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

+Let $\Gamma$ be the set of admissible policies, i.e., policies $\gamma'$ for which $\gamma'(t) : H^t \rightarrow U$.
+Note that the set of admissible policies include the set of optimal policies which are computed by dynamic programming based on $\boldsymbol{P}$.
+Let $\psi_0$ be the initial belief of the player, which is a probability distribution over $\boldsymbol{S}$.
+Since we assume that the player knows nothing about the state of the system initially, $\psi_0$ can be taken as the uniform distribution over $\boldsymbol{S}$.

-Let $\alpha$ denote a learning algorithm used by the player.
-In order to decide which arm to select at time $t$, $\alpha$ can only use all past observations and selections by the player up to $t$.
-We denote by $\alpha(t)$ the arm selected by algorithm $\alpha$ at time $t$.
-The performance of algorithm $\alpha$ can be measured by regret which is the difference between performance of the algorithm and performance of the optimal policy with known transition probabilities up to $t$.
-For any algorithm $\alpha$, the regret with respect to the optimal $T$ horizon policy is
+Let $E^{\boldsymbol{P}}_{\psi,\gamma}[.]$ denote the expectation taken with respect to {an algorithm or policy $\gamma$}, initial state $\psi$, and the set of transition probability matrices $\boldsymbol{P}$.
+The performance of an algorithm $\alpha$ can be measured by its strong regret, whose value at time $t$ is the difference between performance of the algorithm and performance of the optimal policy by time $t$.
+It is given by

-where $\Gamma$ is the set of admissible policies.
-In Section \ref{single:sec:strong-alg}, we will propose an algorithm whose regret grows logarithmically in time.
-Therefore this algorithm converges to the optimal policy in terms of the average reward.

-In the following sections we will frequently use results from the large deviations theory.
-We will relate the accuracy of the transition probability estimates of the player with the probability of deviating from the optimal action.
-First, we give the definition of a uniformly ergodic Markov chain. \begin{definition} \cite{mitrophanov2005} A Markov chain $X=\{X_t, t \in \mathbb{Z}_+ \}$ on a measurable space $({\cal S}, {\cal B})$, with transition kernel $P(x, {\cal G})$ is uniformly ergodic if there exists constants $\rho<1, C<\infty$ such that for all $x \in {\cal S}$,

-\end{definition} The norm used in the above definition is the total variation norm.
-For finite and countable vectors this corresponds to $l_1$ norm, and the induced matrix norm corresponds to maximum absolute row sum norm.
-Clearly, for a finite state Markov chain, uniform ergodicity is equivalent to ergodicity.
-Next, we give a large deviation bound for a perturbation of a uniformly ergodic Markov chain.